 To get the Contact ID, Company ID, Deal ID, or Ticket ID, you must first export your records.
 When you receive your export file, the corresponding record ID will be listed in column 1.

 Include the Contact ID, Company ID, Deal ID, or Ticket ID column in your file when you import your records into HubSpot.
-During the import process, you'll click the Update existing [records] using "record ID" exported from HubSpot checkbox when you choose your file.
+During the import process, you'll click the Update existing [records] using "object ID" exported from HubSpot checkbox when you choose your file.

-Please note: if you include the record ID column in your file, any rows that do not have a value for the record ID will be skipped during the import process.
+Please note: if you include the object ID column in your file, any rows that do not have a value for the record ID will be skipped during the import process.
 Contacts imported with the Contact ID won't update the Email property.
 Companies imported with the Company ID won't update the Company domain name property.